bogdantheplayer/PcShop/README.md

 # PcShop - Full Stack Web Application

-PcShop is a full-stack web application designed to simulate a real-world e-commerce platform.
+PcShop is a full-stack web application designed to simulate a modern PC e-commerce platform.

-It allows users to browse products, manage a shopping cart, place orders, and authenticate securely using JWT.
-Administrators have access to a protected dashboard for product management.
+It allows users to browse products, manage a shopping cart, save products to a wishlist, receive AI-powered product recommendations, build custom PC configurations using an AI assistant, place orders, and authenticate securely using JWT.

+Administrators have access to a protected dashboard for managing products and customer orders.

 ---